docker-archive/deploykit/docs/tutorial.md

 -rw-r--r--   1 davidchung  staff   654 Sep 28 16:40 instance-1475106036 <-- new instance
 ```

-We see that 3 new instance has been created to replace the three removed, to match our
+We see that 3 new instance have been created to replace the three removed, to match our
 original specification of 10 instances.

 Finally, let's clean up: